-Children always enjoying seeing work they are proud of or have completed themselves or in a group.
+Children always enjoying seeing work they have completed individually or as a group.

 Boarding House Merits

 To help promote positive behaviour in the boarding house, there is also a merit system.
 These merits are given out by the boarding team in recognition of good citizenship.